 A cookie is a small file which is sent to your browser and stored on your computer and helps us understand and track your use of our website and where we can improve your user experience and the information and services we provide to you.

 We may work with third parties to research certain usage and activities on our website.
 No personal information about you is shared except to the extent it is required to be used by a third party or parties for providing such research, and in the course of conducting this research we, and these third parties may place a unique “cookie” on your browser.

-Please direct any privacy queries, issues or complaints to:
+Please direct contact regarding privacy queries, issues or complaints to the following areas: